Sponge Glazing | Tips Tools And Ideas

 Like other glazing techniques, whatever pattern you achieve through sponging will be permanent, so it would be best to follow these practices during and after glazing:

 - Don’t dip your sponge in too much glaze.
-Several small dips are the best way to introduce glaze because it will allow you to create even designs.
-Potters who are new to sponge glazing think that they can save time if they have more glaze in their sponge, but this will create uneven, thick patterns.
+Several small dips are the best way to introduce glaze because they will allow you to create even designs.
+New potters who use sponge glazing think they can save time by using more glaze in their sponge, but this creates uneven, thick patterns.
 Make sure you dab your sponge on paper or plastic before applying it to your pottery.

 - When sponge glazing your pieces, you don’t have to cover the entire pot.
 When I sponge glaze my ceramics, I usually cover the upper part, then leave the lower part with the base coat or multilayer dip coats.

 - If you accidentally glazed a section, don’t clean it immediately.
-Let the glaze dry off until it gets hard enough for you to scrape it with a metal rib or sandpaper.
+Let the glaze dry until it’s hard enough to scrape off with a metal rib or sandpaper.
 You can also use a small brush to clean hard-to-reach surfaces.
-When doing so wear a Dusk Mask.
+When doing so, wear a Dusk Mask.

-- If you want to avoid glazing specific parts of your ceramics, it would be best to apply a thick coat of Wax Resist.
+- If you want to avoid glazing specific parts of your ceramics, it’s best to apply a thick coat of Wax Resist.
 It will serve as a protective layer and create a beautiful emphasis on certain parts of your ceramics.

 - Please don’t leave your sponge as it is after use.
-Sponges deteriorate over time, but if you wash them after each use, you can use the same pattern for a lot of ceramics.
-It may not cost a lot to replace a sponge, but the cutouts that you have for it are so unique that it’ll be tough to replicate.
+Sponges deteriorate over time, but if you wash them after each use, you can reuse the same pattern on many ceramics.
+It may not cost much to replace a sponge, but the cutouts you have for it are so unique that it’ll be tough to replicate.

-There are several ways on how you can sponge glaze your ceramics, but these practices ensure that you’ll get the best results every time.
+There are several ways to sponge glaze your ceramics, but these practices ensure that you’ll get the best results every time.
 As you learn more about this technique, you can modify some of these practices to suit your preference.

 Sponge Glazing and Brush Glazing

-Potters use both methods interchangeably because the process of application is similar.
-You can use dipping, brushing, or sponging at the same time.
+Potters use both methods interchangeably because the application process is similar.
+You can use dipping, brushing, or sponging simultaneously.

 It’ll create varying textures and could significantly affect the color schemes and design elements that you want your ceramics to have.
 So the question is, when is the best time to use sponge glazing?